Old-Farmer/im-autoswitch.nvim/README.md

 ## 🚀Advanced Usage

-You can call module functions of im-autoswitch directly for more flexible use.
+You can call module functions of im-autoswitch.nvim directly for more flexible use.

 ```lua
 -- just go back to default im